 - Transfer dough to pie dish, smoothing it out with your hands, making sure to spread it evenly to cover the bottom and the sides of the dish.

-- Bake for 15-20 minutes until edges are brown and overall crust starts browning.
-Allow to cool on wire rack while you prepare the rest of your quiche filling.
+- Bake crust for 15-20 minutes until edges are brown and overall crust starts browning.
+Allow to cool on wire rack while you prepare the filling.

 - Preheat oven to 350ºF.
 Blot or squeeze out as much moisture as you can from your thawed spinach.
 If you heated your spinach to thaw it, make sure it is cool enough to handle.
-Put dry spinach in a large bowl.
+Put dry spinach in a large bowl and set aside.

 - Spray a large skillet with non-stick spray and heat over medium-high heat.
 Add chopped onion, garlic, and pepper (and a pinch of salt and black pepper) and cook for 5-6 minutes, stirring frequently, or until tender.
-Spoon cooked vegetables into the same bowl with your spinach, stir to combine, and allow to cool.
+Spoon cooked vegetables into the bowl with the spinach.
+Stir to combine and allow to cool.

 Love quiche?
 Try my Crustless Caprese Quiche next!

 Need some sweet go to with your savory?
-Try Cinnamon Crunch Scones with your quiche!
+Try Cinnamon Chip Scones with your quiche!